 The coronavirus pandemic has adversely affected air travel worldwide.
 Most airlines haven’t operated for several months since February.
 They have incurred huge losses and some of them resulted in laying off some workers.
 But, normalcy has started returning in the aviation industry.
-Airlines and airports have set new safety measures that will prevent the spread of COVID-19 in airplanes and airports.
 The following are four ways in which air travel has adapted to make travel safer.

 1. Flight Attendants have New PPE Uniforms